 In the sessions I aim to develop a sense of trust, so that children are free to explore their feelings.
 For this reason, I do not give detailed feedback about what is said in the sessions.
 I may give broad feedback about mood and themes that arise in sessions.

 From time to time where appropriate, I will arrange to meet with parents and carers to discuss the child’s progress.

 Will you tell other people about the therapy?

 At the initial consultation, I will discuss whether it would be helpful to talk to anyone else about my involvement, and will not contact others without permission.
 However, if welfare concerns (regarding any young person) are brought to light during the session, I will forward them to the appropriate safeguarding authority.

 What should I do next?

-If you would like to talk to me to discuss whether I may be able to help, either send me an email and I will contact you or telephone me on: 07824 833386.
+If you would like to talk to me to discuss whether I may be able to help, either send an email to email@example.com and I will contact you or alternatively please telephone me on: 07824 833386.